Skip to content

 Possible health benefits of CBD oil

-“It’s commonly believed that studies have conclusively shown CBD oil will do more good than harm for multiple conditions including chronic pain, but that isn’t true,” says Hamish.
+“It’s commonly believed that studies have conclusively shown CBD oil will do more good than harm for multiple conditions, including chronic pain, but that isn’t true,” says Hamish.
 “While it is currently prescribed for a range of conditions, further research is needed to know what, if any, benefits there are.”
-While the evidence is still unclear, CBD oil is sometimes used to manage:
+While the evidence is still unclear and there is no specific list of conditions it is prescribed for, CBD oil is sometimes used to manage used to manage:

 Possible side effects of CBD oil

-"One of the most common myths about CBD oil is that because it’s derived from a plant it can’t do any harm,” says Hamish.
-However, CBD can have a range of impacts on the body, from impacting how other medications work, to increasing blood thinning, as well as impacting liver enzymes, if the dosage is high enough.
+"One of the most common myths about CBD oil is that because it’s derived from a plant, it can’t do any harm,” says Hamish.
+However, CBD can have a range of impacts on the body, from affecting how other medications work to increasing blood thinning, as well as impacting liver enzymes, if the dosage is high enough.

 • Difficulty concentrating and thinking